informalsecurity/D2FAP/README.md

 ### YAML Signatures

-Highly influenced by the SIGMA signatures project (https://github.com/SigmaHQ/sigma) - the purpose of this is to provide a VERY simple signature format that can be applied to the artifacts we are parsing and some some high level intelligence to direct analysts input.
+Highly influenced by the SIGMA signatures project (https://github.com/SigmaHQ/sigma) - the purpose of this is to provide a VERY simple signature format that can be applied to the artifacts we are parsing and some high level intelligence (strings) to direct analysts input.
 The eventual goal will be to directly support SIGMA - however the engine required to parse and apply the logic of the signatures was a little more complex (and strong/flexible) we were able to support at this time.

 ```
 detection: DOCM File Written in Temp Outlook Directory